max-su-2019/CombatPathingRevolution/doc/en/Developers Guidelines of CPR.md

 ### Fallback
 NPC could perform fallback during close range combat, how far the distance the npc would moving during a fallback is decided by its combat style fallback mult and CPR graph variables below:
 * **CPR_EnableFallback**: boolean variable, set the value to true to enable the override of vanilla combat fallback data with CPR data, reset the value to false to keep everything working as vanilla.
 *  **CPR_FallbackDistMin**: float variable, its value represents the minimum fallback distance that the actor identify during fallback.
-The variable value should be at least greater than **CPR_OuterRadiusMin** to work as intended.
+The variable value should be at least greater than **CPR_InnerRadiusMid** to work as intended.
 *  **CPR_FallbackDistMax**: float variable, its value represents the minimum fallback distance that the actor identify during fallback.
 The variable value should be at least greater than **CPR_FallbackDistMin** to work as intended.

 The formula to comput the real fallback distance is as following: